 The Property and Evidence Coordinator ensures the proper and safe collection, storage, return or destruction of items coming into the custody of the department while the court officer acts as a conduit between the department and the court ensuring the proper flow of paperwork and officer appearances.

-Do you have information about one of these crimes or any criminal investigation in Portland, Maine?
-If so, please call the Detective Bureau at (207) 874-8533 or submit an Anonymous Tip.
+Do you have information about one of these cases or any criminal investigation in Portland, Maine?
+If so, please call the Detective Bureau at (207) 874-8479 or submit an anonymous tip by texting the keyword PPDME to 847411, add a space, and type in your tip information.